Navy NUPOC: Nuclear Propulsion Officer Candidate Program (2025)

-This guide provides useful information about the Navy Nuclear Propulsion Officer Candidate (NUPOC) program for Fiscal Year 2024.
+This guide is here to give you the lowdown on the Navy Nuclear Propulsion Officer Candidate (NUPOC) program for Fiscal Year 2025.

 What is the Navy Nuclear Propulsion Officer Candidate Program?